-That's why we say it's often easier to have in your patient information, particularly if it's going out to someone of an age where Gillick competency applies, it could say you present that on the leaflet that basically explains, we will be talking to the child alone first, to assess their competency to understand the treatment, this may mean that you're not in the room during this process.
-So then somebody comes with the knowledge that they may not be in, right.
-But then obviously, if they're there, you need to bring them in because they're not really competent, then you can bring the parent into the room.
+That's why we say it's often easier to have in your patient information, particularly if it's going out to someone of an age where Gillick competency applies, you could send out a leaflet that basically explains, we will be talking to the child alone first, to assess their competency to understand the treatment.
+This may mean that you're not in the room during this process.
+So then somebody comes with the knowledge that they may not be in, but then obviously if they're there, you need to bring them in because they're not Gillick competent, then you can bring the parent into the room.

-So I'm gonna hope that's added a few layers of complexity to your thought processes in dealing with children.
+Simon, I hope that's added a few layers of complexity to your thought processes in dealing with children.

-Back to why somebody said you know, difficult treating children, you've got to really wait up.
+I think that goes back to why somebody said you know, difficult treating children, you've got to really weigh it up.

-And again, I'm sorry to there were so many people sending questions, and we've got 350 people watching.
+And again, I'm sorry, there were so many people sending questions and we've got 350 people watching.
 So it's not surprising.
 But people are justifiably concerned about all this.
 And I think sometimes we worry too much about it when we need simple procedures in place.
-But Dave has said this is making stuff as difficult as possible and only benefits the regulator's I can see where you're coming from Dave, but I'm not sure that it benefits the regulators, the regulators are required to respond to complaints.
-And actually the regulator provide by providing these guidelines is giving us the opportunity to defend ourselves.
-It's not in their interest to make life complicated for us, and they don't want the profession I imagine you'd be the same.
-From your perspective, they don't want the professionals to come into disrepute, so Exactly.
-Right.
-And then Sarah
+But Dave has said, this is making stuff as difficult as possible and only benefits the regulators and I can see where you're coming from Dave, but I'm not sure that it benefits the regulators.
+The regulators are required to respond to complaints.
+And actually, the regulator, by providing these guidelines is giving us the opportunity to defend ourselves.
+It's not in their interest to make life complicated for us.
+And they don't want the profession, I imagine you'd be the same, from your perspective, they don't want the professionals to come into disrepute.